Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Introduction

-In Section~\ref{sec:methods}, we describe the coupled conceptual model studied here.
-Then, we analyse in Section~\ref{sec:results} the results, with a focus on the cascading tipping probability from the AMOC to the Amazon rainforest.
+This paper is structured as follows.
+First, we detail in Section~\ref{sec:model} the coupled conceptual model used here.
+The rare-event algorithm is then described in Section~\ref{sec:tams}, along with the way it is used to estimate dynamical quantities.
+We analyze in Section~\ref{sec:results} the results of the rare-event algorithm, the impact of the AMOC on the Amazon rainforest and the cascading tipping probability between both systems.
 Finally, we provide in Section~\ref{sec:discussion} a discussion of these results and possible perspectives for future work.